laravel-enso/tables/README.md

 (make sure the used class is avaible in the page, via a local or global import)
 - `crtNo`, optional, boolean, flag for showing the current line number.
 Note that if it's missing the responsive functionality will be limited
+- `auth`, optional, boolean, flag for removing auth when using in enso context.
 - `lengthMenu`, optional, array, list of options for the table pagination.
 If missing, the default values in the global configuration are used.
 If given, the template values have higher precedence over the global configuration
 - `appends` - optional, array, list of appended attributes that need to be added to the query results.